 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.

-One reference — You will need to initiate the process through the online application by entering the name and email address of the reference.
+Reference (1) — You will need to initiate the process through the online application by entering the name, email address, and mailing address of the reference.
 Upon submission of your application, an email will be sent to the recommender requesting they complete a brief online recommendation regarding your commitment for success in an online program.
 Please inform the recommender they must submit the form in order for your application to be complete.

 Résumé — Upload a one- to two-page résumé highlighting your full-time employment and/or military experience to the online application.

 One-page statement of intent should outline personal career goals and reasons for wanting to enroll in the program.
 This statement should be specific and include information about short- and long-term goals and how enrolling in the program may help achieve them.
 The statement of intent also offers applicants the opportunity to demonstrate writing and communication skills, specify examples of leadership, and provide pertinent information that will assist the committee in selecting candidates who can benefit from and contribute to the systems engineering program.

 You can begin your online application at any time.
 Your progress within the online application system will be saved as you go, allowing you to return at any point as you gather additional information and required materials.